kingbode/Amazon-Products-Scraper/README.md

   in in  Amazon_Asin_V1.7.py

-  created class for Amzon Function to be called from Amazon_Asin_V1.7.py
+  created class for Amzon Functions to be called from Main App
 ============================================================